expresspigeon/blog/src/content/kb/flows/flows.md

 ### Future Time Action

-A Future TIme Action is similar to a time delay, but has a future time reference.
+A Future Time Action is similar to a time delay, but has a future time reference.
 For instance, it can be set to a time before or after an event in the future.
 Examples are:

 * 7 days before birthday
 * 30 minutes after a future flight